My family LOVES chili. I never have to worry about picky eating on chili night. It used to be a staple on our menu.

 Probably the best part about this chili is how quickly it comes together.
 Brown the meat on the stove (or right in the Instant Pot…even if it’s frozen!), then dump the rest of the ingredients in the pot.
 In about an hour you have a hearty chili with perfectly cooked beans.
 No soaking.
 No waiting.
 No prepping a day in advance.

-- Add the liver (use the coupon KS10 for 10% off!) and some salt to the meat.
+- Add the liver and some to the meat.
 Brown in a pan on the stove or in the instant pot on the sautee setting.

 - Rinse the beans.